gpt-engineer-org/gpt-engineer/ROADMAP.md

 There are three main milestones we believe will greatly increase gpt-engineer's reliability and capability:
 - [x] Continuous evaluation of our progress 🎉
 - [ ] Test code and fix errors with LLMs
-- [ ] Make code generation become small, verifiable steps
+- [ ] Make code generation become small, verifiable step nice development method

 ## Our current focus: